5 Low-Key Signs You're Arguing With An Irrational Person Who Can't Be Reasoned With

 With irrational people, their words and actions are rarely in alignment, and they are constantly playing the victim card.
 If they mess up, they pass the blame to someone else.
 More than anything, they want you to be grateful for them in your life, no matter how bad they can be.

 Relationship expert Dr. Margaret Paul explained, “People who blame everyone else won’t listen to reason.”
-Dr. Paul also highlighted a significant trait that these individuals connect through conflict because “they don’t want to connect through true openness, as they are fearful of being seen and rejected.”
+Dr. Paul also highlighted a significant trait that these people connect through conflict because “they don’t want to connect through true openness, as they are fearful of being seen and rejected.”

 5. They project themselves onto you